avahoffman/urban-weed-genomics/bash/README.md

 will concatenate all files within the current directory that match the loop pattern.

-### Step 2b – Download Stacks
+### Step 2b – Download and Install Stacks

 On Rockfish, [Stacks](https://catchenlab.life.illinois.edu/stacks/) will need to be downloaded to each user's code directory.
-Stacks should be compiled in an interactive mode.
+Stacks, and software in general, should be compiled in an interactive mode.
 For more information on interactive mode, see `interact --usage`.